TryToPlay/TryToPlay/README.md

-My name is Prerit Gupta(aka TryTwoPlay)
+My name is Prerit Gupta(aka TryToPlay/TryTwoPlay)

 I'm familiar with c, c++, Java and Python with most experience in Python.